 Kids love it and it’s an easy way to show how exothermic reactions work while still being relatively touch-safe.

-What is Elephant Toothpaste?
+What is the Purpose of Elephant Toothpaste?

 Elephant toothpaste is nothing like toothpaste and it certainly isn’t meant for elephants.

 I’m not sure where the elephant toothpaste description came from, except that when it comes out of a bottle, it looks a bit like toothpaste (particualrly if you dye it blue), and it’s big and frothy, so I suppose it would be the size an elephant would need to brush its teeth.